GARDEN HOST FAQs

 - finding out how long it took you to develop your garden to its current stage

-When do I have to open my garden?
+When do I open my garden?

 Do I have to let people use my toilet?